richardmax-visma/DigiHealth_Documentation/DigiHealth/APIs/HelsenorgeAktivSjekken/HelsenorgeAktivSjekken_README.md

 # HelsenorgeAktivSjekken (Digital Activity Check)

 Determines whether a citizen is digitally active on Helsenorge and how they can be reached.
-Use this API before sending digital notices or enrolling citizens into digital flows.
+Call this before sending digital notices or enrolling citizens into digital flows.

+## When to use

+- You need to know if a citizen can be contacted digitally on Helsenorge (self or via representative).
+- You need the correct outreach channel prior to messaging or enrollment.

 ## Authentication

-- Requires machine-to-machine (client credentials) via HelseID with scope granting access to HelsenorgeAktivSjekken.
-See HelseID requirements reference above.
+- Machine-to-machine (client credentials) via HelseID with the scope for HelsenorgeAktivSjekken.
-- Include the bearer token in `Authorization: Bearer <token>`.
+- Send `Authorization: Bearer <token>` on each request.

-## Request body
+## Request payload

 | Field      | Type     | Required | Description                                   |
 | ---------- | -------- | -------- | --------------------------------------------- |